-You wouldn't want to select a business name, print up brochures, run ads, develop a website, and develop a reputation only to be forced to stop using the name.
+You wouldn't want to select a business name or logo, print brochures, run ads, develop a website, and develop a reputation only to be forced to stop using the name shortly thereafter.

 And you do not want to violate someone else's trademark rights, especially if the trademark has been federally registered.
 In that case, a court can assume you knew it was federally registered, even if you did not, and you could have to pay the trademark owner's attorney fees as well as damages.

-In addition to checking for federally registered trademarks at the USPTO's website, it's a good idea to check your state's trademark database.
+In addition to checking for federally registered trademarks at the USPTO's website, it is also a good idea to check your state's trademark database.
 The state trademark database is often part of the Secretary of State's office, though in some states it has a department of its own.
-You can also check one of several sites that search for trademarks registered in all 50 states, such as Thomson's SAEGIS service.
-This is an especially good idea if you'll be doing business in more than one state.
+It's usually possible to search a state's registered businesses and trademarks through the Secretary of State's website, which may or may not also be federally registered as trademarks.

 If you decide to work with an attorney when doing a trademark search, you will also get a legal opinion as to whether your proposed mark is legally safe to use.
 For help finding an attorney, see Nolo's Lawyer Directory or the article How to Find an Excellent Lawyer.